varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 Finally, Varnish will take care of event propagation for *all* native backends, but dynamic backends can only be created when the VCL is warm.
-If your backends are created by an independant thread (basically outside of VCL scope) you must subscribe to VCL events and watch for VCL state (see :ref:`ref-vmod-event-functions`).
+If your backends are created by an independent thread (basically outside of VCL scope) you must subscribe to VCL events and watch for VCL state (see :ref:`ref-vmod-event-functions`).
+You are also encouraged to comply with the :ref:`ref_vcl_temperature` in general.

 .. _ref-writing-a-director-cluster: